Legal Issues

 Reasonable Accommodation

 Susan Matt, RN, MN, JD is a hard of hearing nurse attorney.
 The following article provides an excellent review of reasonable accommodation and essential functions of a job.
 Knowledge of the law can facilitate requests for opportunities equal to the general population.
-Membership in AMPHL is required to view the article.

 Matt, S.B.
 (2003, May 1).
 Reasonable Accommodation: What Does the Law Really Require?
 Journal of the Association of Medical Professional with Hearing Losses, 1.
-Retrieved May 13, 2003.

 U.S. Equal Employment Opportunity Commission